 We store a mapping of ground-truth labels of points in point cloud to that of supervoxel and further in the voxelized cloud.
 We use these mappings once the supervoxels have been clustered to obtain $n_{true}$ and $n_{false}$.

-On Object Discovery Dataset, the evaluation metrics used are as defined in \cite{MuellerBirkIcra2016}, which are, over-segmentation ($r_{os}$), under-segmentation ($r_{us}$), good-segmentation ($r_{gs}$) and mis-segmentation ($r_{ms}$) rates to evaluate various methods on this dataset.
-The authors compute these metrics by using labelled segments of object parts.
-The authors do not provide ground truth segment labelling used to compute these metrics, therefore, we consider each object as a segment for comparison on this dataset, which is a more stringent requirement since the discovered segments need to correspond to entire object instead of object parts.
+On Object Discovery Dataset, the evaluation metrics used are as defined in \cite{mueller2016hierarchical}, which are, over-segmentation ($r_{os}$), under-segmentation ($r_{us}$), good-segmentation ($r_{gs}$) and mis-segmentation ($r_{ms}$) rates to evaluate various methods on this dataset computed by using labelled segments of object parts.
+Instead of using object parts, we consider each object as a segment for comparison on this dataset, which is a more stringent requirement since the discovered segments need to correspond to the entire object instead of object parts.
 The good-segmentation rate is computed by finding the largest point to point overlap among ground truth and detected objects, while any clusters partially overlapping with the ground truth objects, contribute to the over-segmentation rate.
 The points in ground-truth object which do not belong to any discovered cluster are considered as mis-segmentations.
-For remaining discovered clusters, the overlap is calculated with ground-truth clusters, among those the largest overlap cluster is ignored (as they have already been considered), while the rest contribute to mis-segmentation rate. \ \\ \textbf{Training details.} We train the VoxNet using the implementation corresponding to \cite{maturana2015voxnet} on ModelNet10 and ModelNet40 voxelized datasets.
+For remaining discovered clusters, the overlap is calculated with ground-truth clusters, among those the largest overlap cluster is ignored (as they have already been considered), while the rest contribute to mis-segmentation rate. \ \\ \textbf{Training details.} We train the VoxNet using the implementation corresponding to \cite{maturana2015voxnet} on ModelNet10 and ModelNet40 \cite{wu20153d} voxelized datasets.
 We then use this pre-trained VoxNet model with the proposed Siamese architecture.